Redbank Valley

 The first goals of the organization were to clean litter, clear brush, open drainage, and begin establishing the long term plan of developing the trail.
 Since that time, RVTA and a group of dedicated volunteers have made truly record progress.
 In 9 years, all of the main trail was graded and rolled to compact the ballast stone, all of it has been surfaced with crushed limestone for a smooth surface, parking areas have been established, and all of the bridges on the main trail have been decked and railed with most work done by volunteers.
 Work was completed in August 2019 on surfacing of the entire 9-mile Sligo Spur which connects to the main trail at Lawsonham (mile 6) through to Walker Farm Road a mile south of Sligo.
 On the Sligo Spur, a major washout was repaired within the first mile, 3 bridges were decked and railed, parking areas have been improved and gates were installed to keep motorized traffic off the spur for the safety of trail users.

-Our hard working volunteers will continue to work on adding crushed limestone to graded and compacted sections of the improved trail, more parking and planning for rest room areas, way-finding signage, shelters, creek access and historic markers along the trails.
+Our hard working volunteers will continue to work on adding crushed limestone to graded and compacted sections of the improved trail, more parking and planning for rest room areas, way-finding signage, shelters, bridge deck repair, creek access and historic markers along the trails.
 Volunteers continue to work on the major task of maintaining drainage, removing fallen trees, vegetation control and maintaining the trail surface.
-Our goal was to fully open the trail for non-motorized use by bicyclists, hikers, walkers, cross country skiers, and others who enjoy the beautiful unspoiled scenery.
+Our initial goal was to fully open the trail for non-motorized use by bicyclists, hikers, walkers, cross country skiers, and others who enjoy the beautiful unspoiled scenery.
 Our goal remains to keep the trail open and in good condition so that it continues to remain the favorite trail of many trail users.

 Train passengers at Alcola Park in the 1950